heig-vd-dai-course/heig-vd-dai-course/13-java-udp-programming/COURSE_MATERIAL.md

   - **Tip**: this will require to store all the temperatures received for a given room and to calculate the average temperature instead of storing only the latest temperature.
-- Are you able to Dockerize this application as well?
+- Can you implement the "_Guess the number_" game with UDP?

 ## Conclusion